micahuyehara/git-repo/README.md

 # git-repo
 This is my README.md file.
-This repo shows that I am learning how to use git.
+This repo shows that I am learning how to use git